The Lamb of God. 1:29-34

 John the Baptist's purpose in life was to point away from himself to Jesus.
 His task was to prepare the way for the coming messiah, and he did this by calling on Israel to repent and to express this repentance outwardly in water baptism.
 In bearing witness to the coming one, the Baptist laid the corner-stone of Christian theology, namely, the atonement - the coming one is the sacrificial lamb of God.

 v29.
 As Jesus approached him, the Baptist tells his disciples, "here is the lamb of God who takes away the sin of the world."
 "Lamb", of course, is being used in the sense of "sacrificial lamb", a lamb provided by God to take away our sin.
 "Jesus bears the consequence of human sin in order that its guilt may be removed", Hoskyns.

 v30.
-The ancients believed in the superiority of the previous generation - parents were wiser than their children.
+The ancients believed in the superiority of the previous generation.
 Yet the Baptist, whose ministry was before Jesus and therefore rightly superior to Jesus, claims an inferior position.

 v32-33.
 The Baptist's knowledge of Jesus was not by personal deduction.
 He actually witnessed the Spirit of God descend on Jesus and "remain" (abide permanently) with him, and at the same time heard God declare that this Jesus is the one who will baptize with the Holy Spirit.